Shprintza/lbasket/README.md

 * About thread-safety, we use the [badger](https://github.com/dgraph-io/badger) package as internal db, which provides thread-safety by default.
 This could also have been achieved by applying __[mutexes](https://gobyexample.com/mutexes)__ on top of a `map[string]interface{}` map.
 However, given the reputation of the above-mentioned package, this option is chosen as it is the most tested.

+* As at this time we have no way to alter the product definition and baskets are volatiles (we destroy baskets with service), basket is fetched as is saved (with same product values).
+As prevention, we only recalculate the total amount of the basket.
+If we provide functionality to alter products, we need to keep on mind to add logic to fix this issue.

 ## Quick start

 Provide a _.env_ file variables with all variables founds in _[example.env](./example.env)_.
 Load this _.env_ file to your environment variables.